Computer motherboard buying tips

 The type, or form factor, of the motherboard is a crucial consideration when looking at a motherboard.
 There are various form factors and not all computer cases can accommodate each form factor.
 Today, the most commonly found and used motherboard is the ATX motherboard.
 When looking at the motherboard, make sure your case supports your motherboard form factor.
-Additional information and help with the form factors can be found on our motherboard page.
+Additional information and help with the form factors is available through our motherboard help and support page.

 When looking at who to purchase a motherboard through, consider all brands motherboards since all motherboards have positive and negative reviews.
-A listing of motherboard links and manufacturers can be found on the motherboard section of our network.
+A listing of motherboard links and manufacturers is available on our motherboard companies and related links page.